polkadot-developers/polkadot-docs/polkadot-protocol/basics/randomness.md

 However, VDF likely requires specialized ASIC devices to run separately from standard nodes.

 !!!warning
-    While only one is needed to secure the system and they will be open-source and inexpensive, running them involves significant costs without any direct incentives, adding friction for blockchain users.
+    While only one is needed to secure the system, and they will be open-source and inexpensive, running them involves significant costs without direct incentives, adding friction for blockchain users.

 ## Additional Resources